ZayarLinMaung/rompin/README.file-uploads.md

-# MTerra File Upload System
+# Rompin File Upload System

-This guide explains how the file upload system works in MTerra and how to troubleshoot common issues.
+This guide explains how the file upload system works in Rompin and how to troubleshoot common issues.

 ## Overview

-The MTerra Real Estate Management System allows users to upload two types of documents:
+The Rompin Real Estate Management System allows users to upload two types of documents:

 1. **IC Softcopy**: Personal identification documents
 2. **Proof of Payment**: Payment receipts or bank transfer confirmations